-The INFOQUEST 2018 program conducted by the ECE in this year was a grand success.
+The INFOQUEST 2020 program conducted by the ECE in this year was a grand success.
 There was a lot of effort behind this great success.
-I have a great pleasure in congratulating the INFOQUEST coordinator, Dr. Anindya Jana, Assoc.
+I have a great pleasure in congratulating the INFOQUEST Coordinator, Dr. Anindya Jana, Assoc.
 Prof, Student coordinator and organizers for their laudable effort in this big success.
 I would like to thank Mrs. K. Snehalatha, Associate Professor, for giving her valuable suggestions and advice to move forward and make the program success.

-I would also like to say, special thanks to our Principal madam, for her help and support.
-I appreciate all the teaching, non teaching and students of the Dept of ECE for their activities in TECHTRONICS to achieve this memorable success.
+I would also like to say, special thanks to our Principal sir, for his help and support.
+I appreciate all the teaching, non teaching and students of the Dept of ECE for their activities in TECHTRONICS to the publication of the magazine.

-I am very proud of this moment and I remember this great achievement and sweet memories of this event in my life forever as HOD and I wish all my students for their future career and endeavor.
+I am very proud of this moment and I remember this great achievement and sweet memories presented in this magazine.
+As HOD and I wish all my students for their future career and endeavor.

-Dr. Md.
-Salauddin HOD, ECE
+Dr. Towheed Sultana HOD, ECE